abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2118)](https://user-images.githubusercontent.com/120498080/208313739-0b385ce8-bcd8-4094-b753-12e57efa15e3.png)
 - So after completion it is going to dump all the outputs as .blif .rpt .log under the location:
 - **File Dumping Location** `/Desktop/Day3_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/latest/vpr_arch/counter/MIN_ROUTE_CHAN_WIDTH`
-- This openfpgashell.log files gives the detail about the set of commands it has run , the outputs, the area reports.
+- This `openfpgashell.log` files gives the detail about the set of commands it has run , the outputs, the area reports.
+- **NOTE** If we face some error in running 'make runOpenFPGA' then we can study the error in this  `openfpgashell.log` files
 #### openfpgashell.log files
 ![Screenshot (2119)](https://user-images.githubusercontent.com/120498080/208313940-458564df-1bcc-4226-abbc-fa48737622c6.png)